mike006322/PolynomialCalculator/core/Readme.md

 <h1>Core Polynomial modules</h1>

 The Polynomial class stores data as a "term_matrix".
-This is implemented as a list variables given first, then terms.
+This is implemented as a list with variables given first, then terms.

 term_matrix = [[' ', variable1, variable2...], [coefficient, exponent1, exponent2...],...]